Tax deductions are important tools for small businesses to lower the overall tax bills.

 Whether you are running a brick-and-mortar hair salon or a blog online, you know that starting and maintaining a small business requires a lot of hard work, passion, and dedication.
 Many of us with an entrepreneurial spirit dream about one day being able to support ourselves fully through our small businesses.
 Or perhaps you already are!

-No matter what your situation is, as long as you have some income, you have to pay taxes.
+No matter what your situation is, as long as you have some income, you have to file your tax return and pay taxes.
 There is no escape around that.
 Yes, that means that for every $100 earned, you cannot spend it all!
 You need to set aside at least a portion, and I recommend at least 30%, to give back to the government.

 With COVID impacting small business owners especially hard, it is more important than ever to talk about tax deductions that are available for small businesses, so you can keep as much as possible in your pocket to support yourself and your family.
 Thanks to these deductions, your overall tax rate is lower than if you earn a regular salary as an employee of a company.
 This is because you only have to pay taxes based on the income after deduction.